hpaulkeeler/DetPoisson_Python/README.md

 If you use this code in a publication, please cite the aforementioned paper by Blaszczyszyn and Keeler[1].
 Unless stated otherwise, H.P.
 Keeler wrote this Python code, which is based on MATLAB also written by H.P.
 Keeler.
 For further details, see https://github.com/hpaulkeeler/DetPoisson_MATLAB

-To simulate the (discrete) determinantal point process, I modified the code in sample_dpp.py from this repository:
+To simulate/sample the (discrete) determinantal point process, I modified the code in sample_dpp.py from this repository:

 https://github.com/mbp28/determinantal-point-processes